nullmastermind/prompts/impl.md

 **EXECUTION ENFORCEMENT RULES:**

-- NEVER start any task without updating status to [🔄] in TASKS.md
+- NEVER start any task without updating status to IN_PROGRESS using update_tasks tool
-- NEVER complete any task without updating status to [✅] or [🚫] in TASKS.md
+- NEVER complete any task without updating status to COMPLETE or CANCELLED using update_tasks tool
 - Always announce task status changes with clear descriptions
-- Maintain real-time visibility into development progress
+- Maintain real-time visibility into development progress using task management tools
-- Execute only tasks defined in approved specification documents
+- Execute only tasks defined in the task management system
 - Always implement the simplest solution that meets requirements
 - Avoid unnecessary abstractions, patterns, or complexity